ericoporto/fgmk/docs/Markdown/Specification/Specification.md

 - `tilesAnimated` : this contains a dictionary of numbers, and each number points to a list that points a different 32x32 pixel piece of the image pointed by `tileImage`, describing an animated tile.

+## init.json

+The `init.json` file is the first json file that the game engine should read.
+It contains information on what's needed to successfully start the engine, being the most notable, the initial information about the player chara - the chara the person playing the game controls and uses to interact with the maps.

+It's important to notice that *javascript* can't look for any files in a directory in a webserver from the client side, it must previously know the full name of the files.
+So some minimal information about the files to expect are available here too.

+Below is an example of a `init.json` file.
+Note that the engine will look for this exact name and case matters, so the file must be named `init.json`, and placed inside the `game_root_folder/descriptors/` folder.

+    {
+        "CharasFileList": {
+            "charas1": "charas1.json"
+        },
+        "CharasetFileList": {
+            "charaset1": "charaset1.json"
+        },
+        "HMSFile": "hms.json",
+        "LevelsList": {
+            "ahouse": "ahouse.map.json"
+        },
+        "PictureList":["test"]
+        ,
+        "Player": {
+            "charaSet": "person",
+            "facing": "down",
+            "initPosX": 224,
+            "initPosY": 224,
+            "party": [
+                "hero"
+            ]
+        },
+        "World": {
+            "initLevel": "ahouse"
+        },
+        "itemsFile": "items.json"
+    }

+***note:*** all path in this file is relative to the root of the `descriptors` folder.

+- `CharasFileList` : points to a list of `chara` files, where each key is the name of the file minus it's extension.

+- `CharasetFileList` : points to a list of `charaset` files, where each key is the name of the file minus it's extension.

+- `HMSFile` : points to where to look for the Heroes Monsters Skills file and it's name.
+It's advised to keep this value as `hms.json` to avoid confusion.

+- `LevelsList` : points to a list of map (`.map.json`) files, where each key is the name of the file minus it's extension.

+- `PictureList` : points to a list of pictures, minus extension.
+These files should be png files, placed in the `game_root_folder/img/pictures/` for the engine to find these files.
+This is the only path not relative to the descriptors folder in the `init.json` file.

+- `itemsFile` : "items.json"

+- `Player` : describes the initial states of the player chara when the engine is the first time in the map state.

+    - `charaSet` : the name of the charaset used by the player chara.

+    - `facing` : which direction the player chara will be facing, can be either `up`,`down`,`left` or `right`.

+    - `initPosX` : at what x (horizontal) position in the map should the player chara start.

+    - `initPosY` : at what y (vertical) position in the map should the player chara start.

+    - `party` : a list containing the key names of the Heroes in the starting party - this only matters for battle.

+- `World`: describes the initial states of the environment.

+    - `initLevel` : the key name of the level the player chara begins.
+This is the first map you see after the start screen.